Stationary broken parity states in active matter models: Conclusion

-We have seen that in generic active systems standing oscillations emerge from symmetric steady states in Hopf bifurcations, while traveling waves arise in drift pitchfork bifurcations.
-When asymmetric steady states are present (i.e. in nongeneric systems) the onset of drift is instead associated with a drift-transcritical bifurcation while Hopf bifurcations yield oscillating asymmetric states.
-We have presented explicit theoretical predictions for these transitions and confirmed their veracity through detailed numerical continuation and linear stability analysis.
-Owing to these bifurcations time-periodic states tend to dominate the system behavior at large activity.
-Drift-transcritical bifurcations cannot occur in single-component systems and have not been observed in multicomponent systems that do not match the structure of Eq.~\eqref{eq:stst_general} or the more general Eq.~\eqref{eq:stst_general0-u4} proposed and analyzed in Appendix~\ref{sec:generalization}.
-The possibility of further generalizations cannot be excluded.
+Moreover, we have also seen that in the generic case symmetric standing oscillations and asymmetric traveling states emerge from symmetric steady states in, respectively, Hopf and drift-pitchfork bifurcations.
+These bifurcations continue to exist in nongeneric models with the spurious gradient structure.
+However, when asymmetric steady states are present their drift is instead associated with a drift-transcritical bifurcation while the Hopf bifurcation generates oscillating asymmetric states that do not drift.
+We have employed the spurious gradient structure to derive an expression that predicts the onset of motion via both drift-pitchfork and drift-transcritical bifurcations, and verified its predictions quantitatively in several of the models studied here.
+Owing to these bifurcations time-periodic states tend to dominate the system behavior at large activity, i.e., at large activity such models behave more and more like generic models.

+We cannot exclude the possibility of further generalizations of the spurious gradient dynamics structure, for example, to nonvariational models with time-delayed feedback.
+Specifically one could determine if these models can also exhibit nongeneric behavior and, if not, why time-delayed feedback always restores generic behavior.
+Moreover, the partial overlap between our spurious gradient dynamics structure and the skew-gradient form of Refs.~\cite{Yana2002jde,KuYa2003pd} merits further study.